APIs have become the de-facto standard in building and running modern applications.

 - Configure – Configure the various parameters for the API like URL, HTTP method, request details, expected values, and locations to run the API checks.

 - Run – The API is periodically invoked from the specified location with configured parameters.
-Then the system records the results of the API invocation like response timings, HTTP status, and response details.
+Then the system records the results of the API invocation like response times, HTTP status, and response details.

 - Alert – Checks the actual values against the expected values in the configuration.
 If they do not match then mark the run as failed and send the alerts.